-Citizens Advice will be notified of any amendments to the Policy as and when they are approved.
+Citizens Advice have been consulted in the drafting of this policy and will be notified of any amendments as and when they occur.

 HOUSING INCOME MANAGEMENT POLICY

 Part 1 - Current Rent Arrears

 The collection of rent is vital to enable Northumberland County Council to provide services to all tenants.